juszjusz/coordinating-quantifiers/README.md

 python data_plot.py --plot_matrices --plot
 ```
 Each of the flags (--plot_matrices, --plot_..) is independent of another, so that any combination of such
 is permissible.
-The following subsections correspond to these flags and elaborate on their usage.
+The following subsections explain usage of these flags.
 ###Matrices
 Passing *-plot_matrices* as *data_plot.py* as an argument results in matrix plots.
 ```commandline